jforbes02/RockPaperScissors/README.md

 Simple Rock-Paper-Scissors game implemented in Java.
 The game allows a user to play against the computer, which randomly selects Rock, Paper, or Scissors.
-The program determines the winner based on standard game rules and displays the result.
+The program determines the winner based on standard game rules set by a HashMap and displays the result.

 ## Code Overview